 Ready.gov Active Shooter Resources (including link to Run, Hide, Fight video): https://www.ready.gov/active-shooter

 Texas State University Avoid, Deny, Defend Active Shooter video: http://www.avoiddenydefend.org/

 Security Awareness training- Eliminate the "Piggy Backing" In Your Building - Click Here

 Run,Hide,Fight - Surviving an Active Shooter Event - Click Here

 What can you do: DHS Bomb threat training video - Click Here

-Stop the Bleed tourniquet training - Click Here
+Stop the Bleed training - Click Here